List of Abbott Elementary characters: Delisha Sloss

-Delisha Sloss is a member of the school board and a member of Barbara's church who she shakes down for a loan to the school during "Ava vs. Superintendent".
-Delisha reappears during the second season; being scammed at the mall by a student participating in Barbara's fundraiser.
+Delisha Sloss is a member of the school board and a member of Barbara's church.
+In "Ava vs. Superintendent", after the superintendent refuses to grant funding to Abbott Elementary, it is revealed that Barbara managed to obtain a decent amount of aid by threatening to reveal about Delisha's stealing from the church funds.
+Delisha reappears during the second season; being scammed by at the mall by a student (acting upon the instructions of Ava) participating in a fundraiser, for which she publicly berates Barbara.